LiuLab-Bioelectronics-Harvard/ClusterMap/README.md

 ### Tutorial

 - We are currently uploading more files for packaging and testing and will finish update soon.
+- Read a more detailed tutorial [here](./Tutorial.md).

 #### Basics

 **Input data**

-`spots`: data matrix of mRNA spots with 2D/3D physical location and gene identity information (pandas dataframe)
+- `spots`: data matrix of mRNA spots with 2D/3D physical location and gene identity information (pandas dataframe)

-* Example
+  - Example

 | Index | spot_location_1 | spot_location_2 | spot_location_3 | gene | Optional other info: gene_name |
 | ----- | :-------------: | :-------------: | :-------------: | :--: | :----------------------------: |